mnot/I-D/binary-structured-headers/draft.md

 ### String Literals {#literal}

-String Literals (type=0x4) are the string value of a header field; they are used to carry header field values that are not Binary Structured Headers, and may not be Structured Headers at all.
+String Literals (type=0x4) are the string value of a field; they are used to carry field values that are not Binary Structured Fields, and may not be Structured Fields at all.
 As such, their semantics are that of String Literal Representations in {{!RFC7541}}, Section 5.2.

 Their payload is the octets of the field value.